muccc/gr-iridium/README.md

 sudo ldconfig
 ```

-### GNU Radio on Ubuntu or Debian
+### GNU Radio on Ubuntu 20.04 or Debian stable (bullseye) or Raspberry Pi OS (64-bit)
-The recommended GNU Radio versions to use gr-iridium with are 3.9 and 3.10.
-If you use Ubuntu or Debian our recommended way to install GNU Radio is to use PyBOMBS as described here: https://github.com/Sec42/sec-gr/.
-Please expect trouble if you install GNU Radio any other way.
+The recommended GNU Radio versions to use gr-iridium with is GNU Radio 3.10.
+If you use a Ubuntu version older than Ubuntu 22.04 or Debian stable (bullseye) our recommended way to install GNU Radio is to use PyBOMBS as described here: https://github.com/Sec42/sec-gr/.
+Please expect trouble if you install GNU Radio any other way on these systems.

 ## Usage examples
 The following commands are examples how to use the `iridium-extractor` tool.
 To further parse the demodulated frames have a look at the [iridium-toolkit](https://github.com/muccc/iridium-toolkit).
 It provides scripts to extract meaningful information.